Migrant refugee camp crisis

 How to help: Ukraine

-As a result of the violence, millions of Ukrainians have fled to surrounding countries.
-Capacity is stretched as local governments and organizations in receiving countries try to help.
-Additionally, millions of people are displaced inside Ukraine and are in danger.
-Both groups are in need of food, water, shelter, medical care and basic hygiene items.
+As a result of the humanitarian crisis in Ukraine following the Russian invasion in February of 2022, thousands of civilians have been killed and injured.
+Millions of Ukrainians have evacuated their homes and traveled as refugees to surrounding countries.
+Capacity has been stretched as local governments and organizations in receiving countries continue to help.
+Additionally, millions of people have been displaced inside Ukraine and are in danger.
+Refugees and those displaced within Ukraine are still in need of food, water, shelter, medical supplies, and basic hygiene items.

 How can you best support Ukrainian relief efforts with your giving?
 Save the Children, the Center for Disaster Philanthropy and Mercy Corps discuss how you can take action.